As SEO specialists, we often make use of the services Google provides to better understand SEO for therapists, and how client sites are performing.

 It is vital to also understand that if you experience this, you should not try to create a new listing.
 Google can still recover your removed listing if it is lost.
 But, they can’t do so if you overwrite it with a new, fresh listing of your practice.
 If this happens, your only option is to ask Google to reinstate it.

 Dealing with these issues may be annoying at times.
 But, it is a good effort of Google to protect the security of their many users.
 Understanding how to deal with these issues can help you better manage your Google My Business Account.
 Plus, doing so helps support SEO for therapists.
 Google My Business in counseling can be a very beneficial tool for any practice owner, regardless of the size of the practice!

 Begin SEO Services with Simplified SEO Consulting

-Our team of SEO specialists can offer support in managing and solving Google My Business issues.
+Our team of SEO specialists can offer support in managing and solving Google My Business issues and building your Local SEO presence.
+Our team is happy to offer List Management support and multiple service options.
 We are happy to also help improve SEO for therapists nationwide, and internationally!
 To start improving your SEO with Simplified SEO Consulting, please follow these simple steps:

 - Book a free 30-minute consultation call.

 - Start improving Google’s rankings and meet your practice’s goals!

 Our team at Simplified SEO Consulting is happy to offer support in a number of ways.
 We can offer support in improving local SEO for therapists as well as DIY Online SEO Courses.
 In addition, we also offer Done For You SEO services, and a Done With You 12-week Intensive SEO program.
 Feel free to visit our blog to learn more today!